Why This Matters:

 This partnership, we hoped, would bring significant benefits to our students.
 Teaching is not an attractive career path for all history students, and the withered state of the academic job market makes it difficult for us to encourage even the most talented students to pursue graduate training in history.
 Our students will find work in a host of fields, and I believe firmly that history students emerge from our college with the skill to prosper in many different settings.
 Still, history itself, as a discipline, is changing.
 Museum studies is a dynamic and creative field, albeit one that is woefully underfunded.
 The broad expanse of the “digital humanities” is bringing innovation to historical research, publishing, archival work, and public education.
 Thanks to some recent hires in our department, our students are learning some of these important skills, and there are jobs out there for those with the skills and experience.
 Our students can provide important assistance to resource-starved local and municipal historians.
 Our students will benefit from the opportunity to deploy their skills in a real world setting and gain experience through what we like to call high impact learning, and local historians will benefit from the assistance and expertise our students can offer.

-We have been at this for a little more than a semester.
-We placed students in internships in the spring semester, and even more this past summer.
+We have been at this for nearly three years.
+We placed students in internships across New York State.
 Already we have learned a lot.
 We have accordingly been flexible, made adjustments.
 We learned quite quickly that the number of local historians who want interns vastly exceeds the supply of students with time or the transportation or other means to fill them at our relatively small campus.
 Some of these internship opportunities remain unfilled because they are too distant from our campus, or because they are located in areas far from where our students live.
-Wayne County, for instance, is located east of Rochester along the Lake Ontario shore.
-It has a vibrant local historical community, but I have yet to encounter any interested students at Geneseo who live in any of the towns or near any of its many small museums and collections.
-For that small number of our students who have cars, it can be between one and two hours on the road each way to get to some of the sites in Wayne County.
+The Town of Parma and Village of Hilton, for instance, is located west of Rochester along the Lake Ontario shore.
+It has a vibrant local historical community, yet we have been unable to attract a SUNY-Geneseo student to make the trip.
+For that small number of our students who have cars, it can be between one and two hours on the road each way to get to some of the sites.
 In a way, we are out in the middle of nowhere.
 I am hoping to raise funds to subsidize student internships—a small gas stipend, for instance—to make internships in these more remote locations attractive.

 At the same time, we have students who would like to complete internships, but the local historians in the area are difficult to contact.
 Almost all local historians are volunteers.
 Many leave New York during the winter, making them unavailable to our students during the spring semester.
 Others use email irregularly or not at all.
 As a result, a number of students who wanted to work with local historians could not be placed.

-The Geneseo Center will address this and other problems this fall.
-A dedicated work-study student will work on compiling a complete and up-to-date directory of local historians with full contact information for all staff.
+The Geneseo Center began to address these problems in 2022.
+A dedicated work-study student has been working to compile a complete and up-to-date directory of local historians with full contact information for all staff.
 We will encourage those local historians who do not use email to begin to do so, and offer them instruction on how to do so if they would like.
-In collaboration with a social-media intern who is working for the Center this semester, we will intensify our outreach and publicity efforts, and engage more successfully the local history community.
+In collaboration with a social-media intern who is working for the Center, we are starting to intensify our outreach and publicity efforts, and engage more successfully the local history community.
 At their best, the local historians are doing fantastic work.
 They are doing it with our without us.
 We need to get in touch with them so everyone benefits.